-18. The logical boundary of the TOE includes the following security functionalities:
+16. The logical boundary of the TOE includes the following security functionality:

-Security Functionality Description Security Audit The TOE generates an audit record for each auditable event.
+- y of the TOE includes the following security functionality.
+Security Description Functionality Security Audit The TOE generates an audit record for each auditable event.
 The audit records are stored in syslog files on the TOE and can be sent to an external audit server via Netconf over SSH.

-Cryptographic Support Auditable events include start-up and shutdown of the audit functions, authentication events, and all events listed in Table 8.
+Auditable events include start-up and shutdown of the audit functions, authentication events, and all events listed in Table 8.
 Audit records include the date and time of the event, event category, event type, username, and the outcome of the event (success or failure).
 Local syslog storage limits are configurable and are monitored.
 If the storage limit is reached the oldest logs will be overwritten.
-The TOE implements an SSH server for administrators to establish secure sessions between the network management station and the TOE, and to connect to external audit servers.
+Cryptographic The TOE implements an SSH server for administrators to establish secure Support sessions between the network management station and the TOE, and to connect to external audit servers.
 Each remote host must be successfully authenticated prior to the TOE allowing any communication with it.
-The TOE includes cryptographic modules that implement the underlying cryptographic services, including key management and protection of stored keys, cryptographic algorithms, random bit generation and administration of the cryptographic random bit generation and administration of the cryptographic functions.
+The TOE includes cryptographic modules that implement the underlying cryptographic services, including key management and protection of stored keys, cryptographic algorithms, random bit generation and administration of the cryptographic functions.
 SSH implemented with the cryptographic modules enforce authenticity, confidentiality and integrity of all communication and administrative accesses to the TOE.
-Identification and Authentication The TOE implements Role Based Access Control.
-Each human user must be successfully authenticated and assigned to the role Security Administrator by the TOE prior to the TOE granting them access to the CLI for the management of the TOE.
+Identification and The TOE implements Role Based Access Control.
+All users must be Authentication successfully authenticated and assigned to the role Security Administrator by the TOE prior to the TOE granting them access to the CLI for the management of the TOE.
 Human users are authenticated with a password while the remote hosts are authenticated with public key cryptography.
+Based on the assigned role, a user is granted a set of privileges to access the system.
 Authentication data entered and stored on the TOE is protected.
 The TOE can be configured to terminate interactive user sessions and to present an access banner with warning messages prior to authentication.
-Security Management The TOE implements a Security Administrator role.
-Users successfully authenticated and assigned to the role are granted the right to: configuration and maintenance of cryptographic functions used for the establishment of secure connections to and from the TOE; review all audit data; initiation of trusted updates; and all other administrative tasks.
-The TOE is managed through a Command Line Interface (CLI) Protection of the TSF which is accessible through local (serial) console or remotely over SSH.
-The TOE protects all passwords, pre-shared keys, symmetric keys and private keys from unauthorized disclosure.
+Security The TOE implements a Security Administrator role.
+Users successfully Management authenticated and assigned to the role are granted the right to: configuration and maintenance of cryptographic functions used for the establishment of secure connections to and from the TOE; review all audit data; initiation of trusted updates; and all other administrative tasks.
+The TOE is managed through a Command Line Interface (CLI) which is accessible through local (serial) console or remotely over SSH.
+Protection of the TSF The TOE protects all passwords, pre-shared keys, symmetric keys and private keys from unauthorized disclosure.
 Passwords are stored using SHA-1, SHA-256 or SHA-512.
-The TOE executes a suite of self-tests during the initial start-up to ensure the TOE Access correct operation of critical security functions.
+The TOE executes a suite of self-tests during the initial start-up to ensure the correct operation of critical security functions.
 All software updates may be verified for authenticity.
 The TOE also implements an internal clock to maintain the date and time and to issue time stamps for other security functions.
-The TOE displays an access banner in each user authentication exchange.
-The banner messaging is customizable to allow the

-Security Administrator to inform the users of the conditions of access and sanctions of attempted unauthorized access.
+TOE Access The TOE displays an access banner in each user authentication exchange.
+The banner messaging is customizable to allow the Security Administrator to inform the users of the conditions of access and sanctions of attempted unauthorized access.
 The TOE maintains an inactivity timer for each session and will terminate each interactive session after a period of inactivity.
 The CLI implements a command exit which allows each user to terminate their session.
-Trusted Path/Trusted Channel The TOE implements a SSHv2 server.
-SSH is used for secure communication between the TOE and a remote Syslog server and between the TOE and a network management station.
+Trusted Path/Trusted Channel The TOE implements SSH v2 for secure communication between itself and a remote Syslog server and between itself and a network management station.